suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/sql/intro-to-sql.md

 ```

 As with most things in programming, there are tools to help make developers lives easier; `pgcli` is one of those tools.
-This tool offers intellisense, and few other handy tools to make things a bit easier when working with Postgres.
+This tool offers intellisense, and a few other handy tools to make things a bit easier when working with Postgres.

 ### Queries